h2non/baloo/README.md

 Asserts a response header field with the given value.

+#### HeaderNotEquals(key, value string)

+Asserts that a response header field is not equal to the given value.

 #### HeaderPresent(key string)

 Asserts if a header field is present in the response.

+#### HeaderNotPresent(key string)

+Asserts if a header field is not present in the response.

 #### BodyEquals(value string)